Oxide: Reduction

 Some metal oxides dissolve in the presence of reducing agents, which can include organic compounds.
 Reductive dissolution of ferric oxides is integral to geochemical phenomena such as the iron cycle.

 Hydrolysis and dissolution

 Because the M–O bonds are typically strong, metal oxides tend to be insoluble in solvents, though they may be attacked by aqueous acids and bases.

 Dissolution of oxides often gives oxyanions.
 Adding aqueous base to P4O10 gives various phosphates.
 Adding aqueous base to MoO3 gives polyoxometalates.
-Oxycations are rarer, some examples being nitrosonium (NO+), vanadyl (VO(2+)), and uranyl (UO2(2+)).
-Many compounds are known with both oxides and other groups.
-In organic chemistry, these include ketones and many related carbonyl compounds.
-For the transition metals, many oxo complexes are known as well as oxyhalides.
+Similarly, Metal peroxide compounds, e.g. [K4Ti(O2)4], arise by reaction of the metal oxides with a alkaline solution of hydrogen peroxide.

+Oxycations are somewhat rare, one examples being nitrosonium (NO+).
+Some oxycations, e.g. vanadyl, are occasionally represented with abbreviated formula such as VO(2+).
+VO(2+) is in fact an aquo complex [VO(H2O)5](2+).
+Similarly uranyl (UO2(2+)) refers to hydrated cations.
+Related to the oxycations are the oxyhalides, e.g. vanadium oxytrichloride (VOCl3).

 Nomenclature and formulas

 The chemical formulas of the oxides of the chemical elements in their highest oxidation state are predictable and are derived from the number of valence electrons for that element.
 Even the chemical formula of O_{4}, tetraoxygen, is predictable as a group 16 element.
 One exception is copper, for which the highest oxidation state oxide is copper(II) oxide and not copper(I) oxide.
 Another exception is fluoride, which does not exist as one might expect—as F_{2}O_{7}—but as OF_{2}.